All of our secrets... about Outdoor Lights!

 #4 : make an investment :

 There are lots and lots of lights on the market.
 You don't need to spend a fortune, the key is to get all the same kind.
 I prefer globe lights because there are more lights per strand, they come in all sorts of lengths, the bulbs are easy to source for replacements and the strands do not weigh too much which makes them easier to hang on branches and posts.
-Globe lights can only be connected to 1 or 2 other strands before they start blowing fuses and tripping circuits.
-So, I suggest that you purchase the longer 100 foot strands.
-Here are the ones we use: 100 bulb strands!
-They are not the highest quality light bulbs but as long as you're gentle with them they'll last for several seasons.
-We put them up in the beginning of the summer and leave them up until the beginning of October without any issues.
-For replacements I purchase packs of the bulbs when they're on sale - or I find the smaller strands of globe lights for really great prices all throughout the year and simply use the bulbs as replacements (hint...look at the end of seasons, they package globe lights in every type of box : dorm lights, garden lights, Christmas lights, easter lights...you get the point - basically there is always a box of 15-25 light strands on sale).
+We connect 3 LED Strands end to end to fill our orchard with light.
+If you are not using LED Globe lights you’ll only be able to connect 2 at most before they start tripping the fuses.
+For this reason, I suggest that you purchase the longer 100 foot LED strands.
+Here are the ones we use: 100 foot strands!
+They are plastic lightbulbs so they’re easy to work with.
+One disclaimer, we have found that if you pull on the bulb or are too rough with them the plastic bulb cover does pop off.
+If you treat them gentle like a glass bulb you won’t have any issues.
+We typically put them up in the end of May and leave them up through all of the spring rains, summer heat and cooler fall nights until we take them down in October.
+Our strands have lasted years, only needing a few bulbs replaced.

-here is another reason I suggest going with the long 100 bulb strands...you won't need to run as many extension cords.
+Here is another reason I suggest going with the long 100 bulb strands...you won't need to run as many extension cords.
 There is nothing worse than extra cords hanging everywhere!
 Plus, give yourself a little extra gift and buy extensions cords that will blend into the area.
 We have super long green extension cords that hide in the tree and greenery as they run back to the house.
 Now, if you plug the strands in and they aren't working...don't panic, it's probably the fuse.
-The strands come with extra fuses so keep those handy - you will most definitely need them.
-The fuses blow more frequently than the bulbs so I always have some on back up.
+The strands come with extra fuses stored in the plug head so keep those handy - you will most definitely need them at some point during the life of the bulbs.
+The fuses blow occasionally so we like to have some on back up.
+Plus we never hang lights without zip ties and our snips.
+Zip ties make it possible to hang the lights anywhere, no wrapping or hooking required.
+Here’s the link to all of the gear we suggest.

 #6 : get a buddy :

-it is way easier to hang these lights with a friend.
-Since the bulbs are a little fragile and the strands are long, you'll be glad to have someone helping you!
+It is way easier to hang these lights with a friend.
+Since the bulbs love to get tangled on the longer strands, you'll be glad to have someone helping you!
 I like to have the strands hanging at various heights, some draping lower in areas where you do not need to walk under and higher in the higher traffic areas.
+It’s so much easier to have someone standing back saying if the lights are too high or too low.

-Now fill your space and enjoy an evening under the lights - you're going to want to stay out there until the first day of winter, so bring refreshments!
+Now fill your space and enjoy an evening under the lights - you're going to want to stay out there until the first day of winter, so bring refreshments, a mosquito lantern (i put our favorites in the list! ) and possibly a blanket too ;)